SAP-samples/cloud-mdk-tutorial-samples/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/README.md

-# Brand Your Customized App with Mobile Development Kit SDK
+# Create Extension Controls in Mobile Development Kit (MDK) Apps

-Explore the mobile development kit SDK and build a custom Android/iOS client, enable push notifications, and create extensions.
+Customize the look and feel of your MDK app with extension controls using metadata approach or NativeScript plugins.

 ---